 Read these chess tips for beginners to understand how chess players feel and think.
 If you make your chess moves without following any chess principles, then you lose quickly and you don't even understand why you have lost.
 There are no cheap chess tricks to learn but fundamental chess principles that you have to apply all the time.

-To demonstrate my point play against these chess programs here.
+To get a feel of your chess strenght play against these chess programs here.
 You will find that you have no chance, because as a beginner or home player you don't follow any guidelines and probably play the first move that comes to your mind, which is not the best approach.